d-ries/linux-essentials/09_usersandpermissions/01_course.md

 teacher : teacher personnel
 ```

-?> <i class="fa-solid fa-circle-info"></i> If you forget the `-a` option the user will only be in the specified group and will be removed from all the groups he was in.
+?> <i class="fa-solid fa-circle-info"></i> If we forget the `-a` option the user will only be in the specified group and will be removed from all the groups he was in.
 This can be a serious problem if the user was the only one in the sudo group!

+?> <i class="fa-solid fa-circle-info"></i> If we want to remove a user from a group and the users is in many more groups we do not use the '-a' option and we have to specify all the groups he must remain in.
+In that case it is easier to edit the group file `/etc/group` by hand.

+?> <i class="fa-solid fa-circle-info"></i> A user knows a change in group membership only when he logs in.
+So after a change a user has to login again to notice the difference.

 ?> <i class="fa-solid fa-circle-info"></i> The primary group of a user is specified in `/etc/passwd` and is the default group set on a new file or directory created by that user.